Vasuvum Saravananum Onna Padichavanga: Production

 In November 2013, Arya agreed to finance and star in the lead role of director M. Rajesh's next venture, with Santhanam also brought in to the project to play a supporting role.
 Nayanthara was also reported to be a part of the film and an official press statement was released during the same month, stating that filming would begin in late 2014 after Arya had finished his ongoing commitments.
-In March 2014, Rajesh revealed that it would be a sequel to their successful comedy film Boss Engira Bhaskaran (2010) and that Tamannaah would also play a new character in the franchise.
-Nayantara later opted out of the film, and Rajesh began re-working the script.
+In March 2014, Rajesh revealed that it would be a sequel to their successful comedy film Boss Engira Bhaskaran (2010) and that Tamannaah Bhatia would also play a new character in the franchise.
+Nayanthara later opted out of the film, and Rajesh began re-working the script.
 In October 2014, Rajesh then announced that the film would not be a sequel to his previous film and that it would be a new script.

-A launch event was held on 21 November 2014 and the team began production on the same day, with scenes involving Arya and Tamannaah shot.
-The cast and crew list was also revealed with Muktha, Karunakaran and Vidyullekha Raman also included in the film.
-The movie title has been revealed as Vaasuvum Saravananum Onna Padichavanga on 24 November.
-The logo took on the theme of alcoholic beverages, as the logo was an image of a beer bottle cap and the title itself was a play on its contraction "VSOP", which normally abbreviated to its description of certain types of brandy, "Very Superior Old Pale".
-It was known that Prasad V Potluri is also producing the film under his banner PVP cinema along with Arya's 'The Show People'.
+A launch event was held on 21 November 2014 and the team began production on the same day, with scenes involving Arya and Bhatia shot.
+The film's title was revealed as Vasuvum Saravananum Onna Padichavanga later that month, along with the initialism "VSOP".
+Rajesh denied that the initialism was chosen after Very Special Old Pale, calling it coincidence.
+Filming wrapped in June 2015.

 Music

-D. Imman composed the musical score and soundtrack of this movie.
+D. Imman composed the soundtrack.
 This is his 75th film as music composer.
-Behindwoods rated 2.5 out of 5 and stated "VSOP is sorta catchy but lacks the Fizz".

-Release
+Release and reception

-Promoted as Arya's 25th film, the satellite telecast rights were sold to STAR Vijay.
-The official teaser released on 22 July 2015.